agoodstart/edu_app/README.md

 ### Starting up ###
 _20 - 10 - 2020_

 Before I start coding, I need to know what I want to do with this project...
-I need to know if I am able to access certain resources, like integrading MS Teams, am I allowed to access some of the NOVI edhub data?

 That is a worry for later.
 First let's brainstorm about the UI.
 But where do I start?
 * Look at examples from other schools: